-Imagine being confined to a small, dark room, with no social interaction whatsoever for 30 days.
+Imagine being confined to a small, dark room with no social interaction whatsoever for 30 days.
 Not many people would jump at this opportunity.
-But sometime in mid-September of 2018, a professional US poker player Rich Alati sat down to a poker table with fellow poker pro Rory Young, who he had met a week before.
+But sometime in mid-September of 2018, a professional US poker player Rich Alati sat down at a poker table with fellow poker pro Rory Young, who he had met a week before.
 The two engaged in a conversation that ended up in a very interesting place.

 Young asked Alati how long he thought he could survive in complete darkness in a confined space.
 When Alati responded a month, Young wanted to make a bet.
 Within an hour, they had it.
 If Alati could stay in a room for a month with no lights and almost no human interaction, he would win $100,000.
 Anything short of that, Young would be declared the winner and Alati would owe Young.

 After the bet was agreed upon Young explained the rules.
 “The conditions are complete darkness, so no electronics, no light-emitting devices, no drugs of any kind,” Young said.
 “He is allowed any type of food that he wants.
 He has a bed in there, he has a shower and a bathtub.
 He has pretty lavish toiletries like Epsom salts, sugar scrubs, that kind of stuff.”